Agriculture and Horticulture Development Board Audit and Risk Assurance Committee Terms of Reference

 - the planned activity and results of both internal and external audit;

-- adequacy of management response to issues indentified by audit activity, including external audit’s management letter;
+- adequacy of management response to issues identified by audit activity, including external audit’s management letter;

 - assurances relating to the corporate governance requirements for the organisation;